 There are a variety of medications on the market which are designed to treat anxiety, depression, and other related disorders.
 Ultimately, the treatment which an individual chooses is between themselves and their doctor.
 However, there are some credible arguments against taking SSRIs, and people deserve to be aware of them.
-According to Psychology Today, there are several reasons why consumers who are thinking of starting to take selective serotonin reuptake inhibitors should think twice.
+There are several reasons why consumers who are thinking of starting to take selective serotonin reuptake inhibitors may want to think twice.

 First and foremost, a Journal of the American Medical Association study states that certain SSRIs essentially work as placebos in regarding counteracting depression.
-The study above goes on to concede that while SSRIs do help individuals who suffer from extreme depression, the treatment is not as impactful in cases of regular, mild, or ongoing depression.
+The study above goes on to concede that while SSRIs do help individuals with extreme depression, the treatment is not as impactful in cases of regular, mild, or ongoing depression.
 For these reasons, the Journal of the American Medical Association advises people against ingesting this medication.
-Psychology Today goes on to cite selective serotonin reuptake inhibitors as a "waste of money."

-Other cases against SSRI treatments assert that doctors lack the proper knowledge regarding the proper intakes to prescribe to patients.
-In essence, Psychology Today states that physicians are "experimenting" with individuals who come to them, assuming that if one SSRI fails, perhaps a second or third prescription will do the trick.
-In and of itself, this practice can be dangerous, especially to patients who are in fragile or frazzled mental states due to depression and the subsequent impacts of SSRIs.
+Other cases against SSRI treatments assert that doctors lack the proper knowledge regarding the proper intakes to prescribe to patients and what side effects to expect.
+In essence, some opponents of SSRI use suggest that physicians are "experimenting" with individuals who come to them, assuming that if one SSRI fails, perhaps a second or third prescription will do the trick.
+In and of itself, this practice can be dangerous, especially to patients who are in fragile mental states due to depression and the subsequent impacts of SSRIs.